gitee2github/docs/docs/en/docs/Container/installation-configuration.md

     Converted isula/thinpool to thin pool.
     ```

-2. Modifying the iSulad configuration files
+#### Modifying the iSulad Configuration Files

 1. If iSulad has been used in the environment, back up the running data first.

-    ```
+    ```shell
-    # mkdir /var/lib/isulad.bk
+    mkdir /var/lib/isulad.bk
-    # mv /var/lib/isulad/* /var/lib/isulad.bk
+    mv /var/lib/isulad/* /var/lib/isulad.bk
     ```

 2. Modify configuration files.

     Two configuration methods are provided.
 Select one based on site requirements.

     - Edit the  **/etc/isulad/daemon.json**  file, set  **storage-driver**  to  **devicemapper**, and set parameters related to the  **storage-opts**  field.
 For details about related parameters, see  [Parameter Description](#en-us_topic_0222861454_section1712923715282).
 The following lists the configuration reference:

-        ```
+        ```json
         {
             "storage-driver": "devicemapper"
             "storage-opts": [
              "dm.thinpooldev=/dev/mapper/isula-thinpool",
              "dm.fs=ext4",
                     "dm.min_free_space=10%"
             ]
         }
         ```

     - You can also edit  **/etc/sysconfig/iSulad**  to explicitly specify related iSulad startup parameters.
 For details about related parameters, see  [Parameter Description](#en-us_topic_0222861454_section1712923715282).
 The following lists the configuration reference:

-        ```
+        ```text
         OPTIONS="--storage-driver=devicemapper --storage-opt dm.thinpooldev=/dev/mapper/isula-thinpool --storage-opt dm.fs=ext4 --storage-opt dm.min_free_space=10%"
         ```

 3. Start iSulad for the settings to take effect.

-    ```
+    ```shell
-    # systemctl start isulad
+    systemctl start isulad
     ```

 #### Parameter Description